VirtualSistemas/softphone-android/README.md

 Now that Google Cloud Messaging has been deprecated and will be completely removed on April 11th 2019, the only official way of using push notifications is through Firebase.

 However to make Firebase push notifications work, the project needs to have a ```app/google-services.json``` file that contains the configuration.
-We have archived our own, so you can build your linphone-android application and still receive push notifications from our free SIP service (sip.linphone.org).
+We have archived our own, so you can build your vsphone-android application and still receive push notifications from our free SIP service (sip.linphone.org).
 If you delete it, you won't receive any push notification.

 If you have your own push server, replace this file by yours.